JodusNodus/react-qr-reader/README.md

 **interval**

-Type: `number`, Optional, Default: every frame
+Type: `number`, Optional, Default: 500

 The interval between scans in milliseconds.
+To disable the interval pass in `false`.

 **previewStyle**